 7. Check out Spanish slang App Hispanismos

 Spanish is different in every Spanish-speaking country.
-As you probably know this is the reason why Speaking Latino exists.
+As you know this is the reason Speaking Latino exists.
 When you reach an advanced Spanish level, you might need a reference source for slang.
-The Hispanismos free app can help you with this task giving you a Spanish country definition, synonym and antonym.
+The Hispanismos free app can help you with this task giving you a Spanish country definition, synonym, and antonym.
 A small downside for some people is that the app is only in Spanish.